bkader/KPack/README.md

 #### Sunder Armor
 A simple Sunder Armor tracker/counter that allows you as well to report the result to party/raid.
 Also customizable.

+#### Raid Cooldowns
+A lightweight and customizable raid cooldowns tracker.

 ## 52. Raid Target Icons: